-Engineering courses meet 4 times per week, Monday-Thursday.
-Elective courses generally meet 3-4 times per week, Monday-Thursday.
+Classes meet at various times, Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.

 The following courses have been confirmed for this term.
 Please note, the host institution reserves the right to cancel or change courses without prior notification.